jimmyboy8930/Award-Winning-Work/README.md

    This project doubled as an internship, where I worked with large language models to enhance healthcare solutions.
 One of my proudest achievements.

 2. **Java Movie Database**
    A complex project in development, focusing on managing and querying a large dataset of movies with various features.
+I did this all by myself, I have worked out all the bugs.
+Please test it for yourself.
+This backend is durable enough to be put into existing search engines.

 3. **Crime App**
    A robust application designed for tracking and reporting criminal activities, utilizing various data sources for real-time updates.